The Mighty Oyster

 A challenge we didn’t foresee was the time it would take to prepare a site for oyster mats by raking down the dead margins.
 Partners solved this, donating the use of a floating backhoe dubbed “the Marginator”.
 Right away it raked 12 sites in two days, saving volunteers two years of work!
 With the Marginator, our progress has almost doubled.

 Why do so many people care?

 Never underestimate the appeal of the oyster or the power of the community!
 The grey oyster is actually a very charismatic critter.
 Whenever we make the mats, we’re surrounded by curious people with oyster stories to tell.

 Learning about the ecological benefits of oyster reefs fits perfectly into 5-12 grade studies about estuaries.
 And making the mats provides school kids with a hands-on lesson and the chance to be involved in a nearby marine project.

 Florida’s coastal communities “get it” about how reefs filter water, stabilize shorelines and provide food for so many other critters.
 More than 140 different species have been identified within our restored reefs – that’s similar to natural reefs.

 Can the lessons learned in Florida be applied at other locations?

 Certainly!
 It’s very important to use a science-based approach and the right method for each site.
 The Conservancy makes sure that monitoring is part of the plan.
 That’s how we determine success.

 The Conservancy will use different restoration methods in northeast Florida, the Loxahatchee River and on Florida’s Gulf Coast, as well as in other areas around the globe.
 Our scientists share their methods, the pros and cons and successes or failures with one another.
 It’s an excellent way to “go global” with a local project.
-See an interactive map of other oyster restoration projects in the American South.

 Judy Althaus is a conservation writer in Florida.